-“Don’t expect to build up the weak by pulling down the strong.”
+“All growth depends upon activity.
+There is no development physically or intellectually without effort, and effort means work.”
 He is the only president to be sworn into office by his father, the first president to have his inauguration heard on the radio, and the first president to give a speech on the radio.
 He is John Calvin Coolidge, Jr., 30th President of the United States, and he served from August 2, 1923, to March 4, 1929.
 He was born on July 4, 1872, in Plymouth Notch, Vermont.
 Calvin, who dropped his first name of John as it was his father's name, was raised on a farm before eventually attending Amherst College in Massachusetts and then interning at a law firm.
 Calvin was admitted to the bar in 1897.
 The following year, he opened his own practice, where he earned a reputation has hardworking and diligent.
 Calvin was a quiet man, earning him the nickname "Silent Cal," and the complete opposite of his wife, Grace Anna Goodhue, who was quite talkative and social.
 The two married in 1905, and had two children.

 During the first few years of the 1900s, Clavin held a variety of local positions which gained him valuable political experience.
 In 1904, Calvin suffered his only defeat in an election, for the Northampton school board.
 The reason for his defeat?
 Parents were concerned about his ability, as he had no children of his own.
 In 1906, Calvin was elected to the Massachusetts House of Representatives.
 From 1910-1911, Calvin served as mayor of Northampton, which allowed him to spend time with his growing family.
 In 1912, Calvin was elected to the Massachusetts Senate, where he was instrumental in resolving a workers strike, among other issues.
 In 1918, Calvin was elected Governor of Massachusetts, and, in 1919, he brought national attention upon himself for the manner in which he successfully dealt with a police strike regarding their ability to join a union.
 In 1920, Calvin was chosen as the Republican vice-presidential candidate, with then-Senator Warren G. Harding of Ohio as the Presidential candidate.
 The duo was handily elected, winning every state outside of the South.

-As Vice-President, Calvin did not have may official duties, however, President Harding invited him to attend cabinet meetings, making him the first vice-president to do so.
+As Vice-President, Calvin did not have many official duties, however, President Harding invited him to attend cabinet meetings, making him the first vice-president to do so.
 It was also during this time that his nickname of “Silent Cal” grew.
 He and his wife were often invited to parties, where Calvin would rarely speak.
 When asked why he continued to attend parties that he did not seem to enjoy, Calvin replied, “Got to eat somewhere.”

 On August 2, 1923, President Harding died suddenly while on a speaking tour in California.
 At the time, Calvin was visiting with his father, who had no electricity or telephone.
 After several hours, a messenger arrived to inform Calvin that he was now the 30th President of the United States of America.
 Since the Chief Justice of the Supreme Court, who traditionally swore in the President, was 500 miles away, Calvin was sworn in by his father, a notary republic, at 2:37 am.
 Upon his return to Washington, he was again sworn in, this time by a Supreme Court Justice.
 President Coolidge spent the rest of his term without a vice-president, until his overwhelming re-election in 1924.